Boulder08/chunknorris/README.md

 **--qadjust**: Enables a special mode for running a faster first pass of the source in order to adjust the Q/CRF value by chunk to make the final quality level more constant.
 The chunk analysis data is output into the 'output' folder for validation.
 Works on svt-av1 and x265.
 Heavily based on trixoniisama's work available at https://github.com/trixoniisama/auto-boost-algorithm (algo v2.0), thanks!
-Requires Vapoursynth, vstools, LSMASHSource, fmtconv and vapoursynth-ssimulacra2.
+Requires Vapoursynth, vstools, LSMASHSource, VSHIP/vszip.
 The results are saved in the output folder in a separate JSON file.
 If the script finds an existing result file, it prompts you to either reuse the results or recreate the file.

+**--qadjust-reuse**: Use this parameter to reuse the existing qadjust JSON file.
+It will save time for example in case your final encode has crashed etc. and the encoding parameters or filtering remains the same.
+Note that the script will also ask you if you wish to reuse the JSON file in case it finds it while processing.

+**--qadjust-only**: Enables the mode which will only produce the qadjust JSON file and skip the final encode.

-**--qadjust-verify**: Enables a verification pass after the final encode is finished and will output the result in the 'output' folder. **NOTE: this pass can take a very long time as it uses the complete encoding script.**
+**--qadjust-verify**: Enables a verification pass after the final encode is finished and will output the result in the 'output' folder. **NOTE: this pass can take a VERY long time as it uses the complete encoding script.**

 **--qadjust-b** and **--qadjust-c**: Define the 'b' and 'c' parameters for Bicubic resizing in case the final encode's resolution differs from the original one.
 - Example: --qadjust-b -1.0 --qadjust-c 0.06